slgrobotics/robots_bringup/Docs/Seggy/README.md

 Seggy has a Teensy 4.0 microcontroller, which drives the BLDC wheel motors (using [simpleFOC library](https://github.com/slgrobotics/Misc/tree/master/Arduino/Sketchbook/WheelsROS_Seggy)) and combines odometry and health data into a single serial stream for the Raspberry Pi.

-The Raspberry Pi 5 on Seggy have Ubuntu 24.04 Server 64 bit and ROS2 Jazzy Base [installed](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debians.html).
+The *Raspberry Pi 5 8GB* on Seggy has Ubuntu 24.04 Server 64 bit and ROS2 Jazzy Base [installed](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debians.html).

-**Note:** Seggy Teensy 4.0 should be on */dev/ttyACM0*
+**Note:** Seggy Teensy 4.0 serial should appear on */dev/ttyACM0*

 ## Build and Run Instructions (on the robot's Raspberry Pi 5):